 In The Seeker, there is a distinctly unsisterly vibe towards Will from the youngest sister.

-In Amityville II: The Possession Sonny Montelli (based on Ronald Defeo, Jr.) is influenced by the evil in the house to seduce and have sex with his sister.
+In Amityville II: The Possession Sonny Montelli (based on Ronald Defeo, Jr.) is influenced by the evil in the house to seduce and have sex with his sister... who is totally on board with it, to judge by her later remarks.

-The Clive Owen movie Close My Eyes is all about this: he has an incestuous sexual relationship with a sister he's not seen for years.
+Close My Eyes is all about this: Richard (Clive Owen) has an incestuous sexual relationship with a sister he's not seen for years.
 It seems to be some kind of metaphor for the decadence and corruption of Thatcher's England.

 John Sayles' Lone Star: after they've begun a new relationship, the main character and his love interest find out the reason why his much hated father kept them apart while they were teen was because they were half-brother and sister.
 Since she is sterile, they decide to move somewhere their biological connection won't be known and go on with the relationship.